danawoodman/goplay/README.md

 A set of [Golang](http://golang.org) examples, starting at the most basic "Hello World" example.

+## Examples

+- Hello World
+- RESTful API
+- Writing to a file
+- Getting data from an API
+- Daemon
+- Accessing a database

 ## Install Go

 If you're on a Mac and you use [Homebrew]() you can install go by running: